EstrellaDionis/yelp-camp/README.md

 #### [GET] /camgrounds
 Returns every campground in the database
 #### [GET] /campgrounds/new
+Create a new campground
 #### [GET] /campgrounds/:id
+Returns a specific campground
 #### [GET] /campgrounds/:id/edit
+Edit a specific campground
 #### [POST] /campgrounds

 #### [PUT] /campgrounds/:id